2020 National NFP Sector Conference Speakers

 Geoff Pearman, Managing Director, Partners in Change

 Geoff Pearman is the Managing Director and Principal Consultant of Partners in Change, a Trans-Tasman organisational and workforce development consultancy that specialises in age and work.
 Over the past 8 years Geoff has worked with over 120 companies in Australia and NZ ranging in size from 34,000 employees to owner operators to assist them address the challenges and opportunities of longevity.
 He has worked across most sectors.
+He is a Member of the New Zealand Order of Merit for Services to Business and Seniors.

 He is also the founder of Senior Entrepreneurs New Zealand having gone into business for the first time himself at the age of 61.
 He is currently leading a research project “Senior/ Kaumatua Entrepreneurs in Aotearoa New Zealand”.